 Is your program hands-on?

 Yes!
-Students will have opportunities to practice the skills they are learning in both the labs on campus at Dorsey Schools as well as during their clinical training.
+Students will have opportunities to practice the skills they are learning in both the labs on campus at Dorsey College as well as during their clinical training.

 What is the clinical training and why is it important?